JiangWeiFanAI/HRSCF/README.md

 ## Introduction
-Downscaling has become a hot research content in super-resolution and analysis and computer vision because of its high application value in many real-life scenarios.
-When it applies to rainfall forecasts, This will have immeasurable value to people's lives and climate-sensitive industries, such as agriculture, mining and constructions.
+Downscaling has become a hot research topic n because of its high application value in many real-life scenarios.
+When it applies to rainfall forecasts, this will have immeasurable value to people's lives and climate-sensitive industries, such as agriculture, mining and construction.
 However, the existing algorithms aim to downscale probabilistic forecasts in terms of statistics, which are time-consuming and do not have a skilful improvement.
-Concerning the deep learning method on rainfall forecasts, recent work focus on making a precision mapping from low resolution to high resolution where the ensemble is not considered as a fact.
+Concerning the deep learning method on rainfall forecasts, recent work focuses on making a precision mapping from low resolution to high resolution where the ensemble has not been considered.
 However, for the physical model of probabilistic prediction, it is also impossible to carry out information statistics.
 To this end, we apply the deep learning method to implement a downscaling model for the model with ensemble forecasts.
-After many repeated experiments, I proposed the VDSD model to downscaling rainfall forecasts with 11 ensemble number and leading 217 days and achieved skill on 8.1\% on first seven days forecasts on average and -4.9\% on 217 days leading by CRPSS(Continuous Ranked Probability skill score) .
+After many experiments, we proposed the VDSD model to downscaling rainfall forecasts with 11 ensemble number and leading 217 days and achieved skill of 8.1\% on the first seven days forecasts on average and -4.9\% on 217 days measured by CRPSS(Continuous Ranked Probability skill score) .

 ![VDSD](/data/img/net.png)